Beauty and the Beast (1991 film): Plot

-In a faraway land lived a young but a cruel and selfish prince in a castle, one night an old beggar woman arrives to the castle and offers the prince an enchanted rose in exchange for shelter from a storm.
-When he scornfully declines by her looks, she reveals her true form as an enchantress and transforms him into a beast and his servants into household objects as punishment for his cruelty.
-To break the curse, the prince must learn to love someone and gain that person's love before the last petal of the rose falls on his 21st birthday; otherwise, he will remain a beast forever.
+In a faraway land lives a young but cruel and selfish prince in his castle.
+One night, an old beggar woman arrives at a castle and offers the prince an enchanted rose in exchange for shelter from a storm.
+When he scornfully declines, she reveals her true form as an enchantress and transforms him into a beast and his servants into household objects.
+To break the curse, the prince must learn to love someone and gain that person's love before the last petal of the rose falls; if he fails, he will remain a beast for the rest of his life.

-Several years later, in a nearby village, Belle, the bookworm daughter of eccentric inventor Maurice, dreams of adventure while constantly rejecting advances from Gaston, an arrogant hunter.
+Ten years later, in a nearby village, Belle, the bookish daughter of eccentric inventor Maurice, dreams of adventure while constantly rejecting advances from Gaston, an arrogant hunter.
 One day, Maurice travels to a local fair to present his latest invention, a wood-chopping machine, but becomes lost in the forest.
 Upon seeking refuge in the Beast's castle, he is eventually detained for trespassing.
-After Belle finds Maurice locked in the castle dungeon, she offers to take his place as a prisoner; the Beast agrees, though Maurice does not.
+Maurice's horse, Phillipe, returns to Belle and takes her to the castle.
+After Belle finds Maurice locked in the castle dungeon, she offers to take his place as a prisoner; the Beast agrees.

-Belle meets the castle's servants, including candelabra Lumière (who believes that Belle has come to undo the spell), mantel clock Cogsworth, teapot Mrs. Potts, and her son Chip, a teacup.
-When she finds the enchanted rose, the Beast angrily forces her to flee outside.
+Belle meets the castle's servants, including candelabra Lumière, mantel clock Cogsworth, teapot Mrs. Potts, and her son Chip, a teacup.
+To break the spell, the servants try to help the Beast win Belle's heart, but his temper makes her more distant.
+When Belle finds the enchanted rose, the Beast angrily forces her to flee outside.
 Wolves ambush Belle, and the Beast rescues her, getting injured in the process.
 As she nurses his wounds, they develop a rapport.
+Over time, they begin to fall in love.